erg-lang/poise/README.md

 erg src/main.er -- install
 ```

+Alternatively, you can use [ergup](https://github.com/mtshiba/ergup) to install poise automatically.

 ## Usage

 Actually, poise is inspired by cargo (Rust's package manager) and has almost the same command options.